 Tooth whitening is a standard method for enhancing your smile.
-You can do this at home or by going to a dentist.
+You can do this at home or by going to the dentist.
 Even though over-the-counter whiteners have progressed, they are not as effective as having your teeth whitened by a dentist.

 Teeth whitening treatments can cause side effects.
-However, the side effects do not last unless you are over whitening your teeth and are doing it all the time.
+However, the side effects do not last unless you are over-whitening your teeth and are doing it all the time.
 If you overdo it, your teeth can become sensitive.

 Can Teeth Whitening Treatments Cause Problems?

 Teeth whitening treatments can cause side effects because over-the-counter whitening products contain a bleaching ingredient.
 It can either be hydrogen peroxide or carbamide peroxide.
 If used correctly, the bleaching ingredients will decrease or eliminate yellowing or staining.

 Over-the-counter products contain less bleach than dentist formulations.
 It also takes these products longer for the teeth to whiten.
 It is always essential to follow the directions when using these items.
 Some of the side effects of using teeth whitening products include the following: